 The first step in a DUI case is to preserve the driver’s license.
 In Utah, you only have 10 days from the date of the citation to request an administrative hearing with the DLD.
 If you fail to do so, you will automatically lose your license for at least 120 days!
 The request for the hearing must be done in writing and must be received by the DLD within those 10 days!

-This can be confusing, because on the citation that you receive, it typically will state that you must appear in “not less than five, nor more than 14 days after the issuance of this citation.
+This can be confusing because, on the citation that you receive, typically will state that you must appear in “not less than five, nor more than 14 days after the issuance of this citation.
 IF YOU FAIL TO APPEAR, THE COURT MAY ISSUE A WARRANT FOR YOUR ARREST.”

 You Have Not Less Than Five nor More than 14 Days to Request Your Court Hearing

 Essentially, you have a nine-day window to contact the court or face a possible warrant for your arrest.
 The citation says that you must “appear,” but most courts simply want to schedule a hearing for you in that time period.
 This can be done by calling the appropriate court on the phone.
 The court’s location and phone number will appear in the upper left-hand corner of your citation.
 Again, once you hire an attorney, your attorney should take care of this by contacting the court on your behalf.
-This is a service that we provide to our clients.
+This is a service that our Salt Lake City DUI attorneys provide to our clients.